IniongunIsaac/Posts-App/README.md

 # Posts-App

 An iPhone app that pulls post from an API.
+It also allows users to view a list of all other users on the platform as well as create posts of their own.

 ### How to run(installation):